msupply-foundation/conforma-web-app/docs/public/content/demo/demo_guide.md

 2. (for more advanced users) Create your own new user accounts and assign them appropriate review permissions.
 To do this log in as Administrator (user: admin, pw: 123456), then:
    - from the "Admin" menu, select "Add user to company".
 Fill in the form and add a new user to the "Food & Drug Agency" organisation
    - from the same menu, select "Grant user permissions", and assign appropriate permissions to a user (and Food & Drug Agency)

+When switching to reviewer accounts, it's a good idea to you use a different browser, or use private/icognito mode in a different tab in order to easily switch between "reviewer" and "applicant" logins.

 ### Reviewer accounts